bbauska/UofM-AdvStyling/readme.md

   </li>
   <li>Image Effects</br>
     <p>Users can add effects to images and make them stand out using JS libraries.
 	Effects include blurring, lightening, embossing, sharpening, grayscale, saturation, hue, adjusting contrast, flipping, inverting, reflection, and so on.</p>
     <i>Examples: ImageFX, Reflection.js</i>
   </li>
   <li>Fonts<br>
-    <p>Users can incorporate <a href="https://kinsta.com/blog/modern-fonts/">
+    <p>Users can incorporate <a href="https://kinsta.com/blog/modern-fonts/">any
-	  any font they wish</a> to make their web page more compelling based on the content type.</p>
+	font they wish</a> to make their web page more compelling based on the content type.</p>
     <i>Examples: typeface.js</i>
   </li>
   <li>Math and String Functions<br>